autodidaddict/kevinhoffman-dot-blog/content/post/pluscodes_unison_round_one.md

 ```
 The first change is that I have to use `cases` here to pattern match on the arguments, since Unison doesn't support the multiple function head syntax like Elixir.

 The next source of trouble was the `Exception` ability.
 There are a number of functions that I needed to use that return data of type `Optional`.
 It took many hours of smashing my head against the desk and the _remarkably_ (possibly even saint-like) patient efforts of the folks in the Unison slack channel to get me past this.
-I couldn't just call `unwrap()` or put a `?` at the end of every function call like I can in Rust.
+I couldn't just call `unwrap()` or put a `?` at the end of every function call like I can in Rust, but, as you'll see in the following code, calling `toAbort` on an `Optional` is similar to the Rust `?` and `Result` pair.

 The `encodePairs` function calls two other important functions: `placeValue` and `appendCode`.
 The first obtains a precision value that can in turn be used to locate a character within the base-20 alphabet.
 The latter appends that code to the current string.